MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/report-builder-functions-last-function.md

 description: The Last function returns the final value in a set of data in a Power BI paginated report after all sorting and filtering have been applied at the specified scope in Report Builder.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 03/31/2023
+ms.date: 04/28/2023
 ms.service: powerbi
 ms.subservice: report-builder
 ms.topic: conceptual
 ms.custom: updatefrequency5
 ms.reviewer: spendrick
 ---
-# Report Builder functions - Last function in a Power BI paginated report
+# Last function in a Power BI paginated report

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]